 I devise a plan to not spend a single minute outdoors and I pack almost all of my warm clothes and layers and layers of leggings, stockings and long-sleeve warmers.
-But to survive a Chicago winter I needed much more than that, I needed to remember that basics of winter which unfortunately, I had long forgotten.
+But to survive a Chicago winter, much like my time in the Faroe Islands, I needed much more than that, I needed to remember that basics of winter which unfortunately, I had long forgotten.
 So here you are, for all those who live in places where there are seasons, I will simply make you aware of what you no longer notice.
 And for those who are venturing into the winter, fret not, this is all you need to know not to freeze your a** off like I did.

 1. One tap is not enough

 So in Singapore I would turn on whatever tap when I wash my hands.
 The hot water will come out cold at the beginning, long enough for me to wash and the cold water is, well, not that cold.
 In Chicago, I tried to wash my hands in the office and they almost fell off.
 I turned the tap on the cold side without any hot water and it was so cold my hands went numb immediately.
 So please, turn the cold AND the hot water taps on

 In Singapore I would get into the shower and then let the water run until its warm because the coldest water is, well, warm-ish.
 In my sleepiness and drowsiness after 4 sleeping tablets I woke up in the morning slightly confused.
 I jumped into the shower and I turned on the tap.
 Holy…! the cold water as close to freezing and I woke up as if from my worst nightmares.
 Before I could quickly switch it off I was soaked in winter ice.
 Never jump into the shower before the water is hot enough!

 How romantic to see the snow flakes dance in the wind from inside my office building.
 Wouldn’t it be romantic and beautiful to walk in the street and feel the flakes caress my face?